vidhanbhonsle/demo-app-Telnyx/README.md

             reply = "Please send either the word 'pizza' or 'ice cream' for a different response" return reply
     ```
-    >  The `calculateReply` method takes `incomingText` as an argument and compares it with `ice cream` and `pizza`.
-On the basis of whether it matches or not, application sends the pre-determined response to the user.
+    >  The `calculateReply` method takes `incomingText` as an argument and compares it with `ice cream` and `pizza` strings.
+On the basis of whether it matches or not, application sends a pre-determined response to the user.

+4. Testing the complete application
+    > You can test it with your own mobile device, all you need to do is text your Telnyx number one of the following values:
+       ``` shell
+    pizza
+    ice cream
+    burger
+    ```

+    If everything is working well, you should see following response:

 </p></details>